StoneFreeze112/Youtube-CLI-downloader/README.md

      - [3] Fine Quality Video (480p)
      - [4] Best Audio (MP3)

 The downloaded files will be saved in a folder named "YouTube Videos" in your Downloads directory.
+Audio files will be saved in a separate folder named "YouTube Music."

 ## Troubleshooting

-- If the script exits with an error about missing dependencies, ensure that `yt-dlp` and `ffmpeg` are correctly installed and added to your PATH.
+- If the script exits with an error about missing dependencies, ensure that `yt-dlp`, `ffmpeg`, and `aria2c` are correctly installed and added to your PATH.
 - If you encounter any issues, double-check the YouTube link format and ensure your internet connection is stable.
+- Make sure to run the script in an environment that has permission to access the specified output directories.

 ## License